 Twenty-five to thirty hours of work a week on top of studying hours was really a burden for a chemical engineering student who has no one to depend on but himself.

-Staying thirteen hours in school five days a week, at most four hours of sleep, a busy curricular and non-curricular activity-filled Saturday and a Sunday-long manual and energy demanding laundry were really strength-diminishing making one thin-man like me vulnerable to physical infirmities, emotional infuriations, and mental perplexities.
-But I tried my best to overcome those ordeals and pursued my race against hardships because I believe that opportunities come only once and if I missed, it would take a decade for the other to cross my path.
-Worst is, there is a very minute assurance that like opportunity is coming.
+Staying thirteen hours in school five days a week, at most four hours of sleep, a busy curricular and non-curricular activity-filled Saturday, and a Sunday-long manual and energy demanding laundry were really strength-diminishing, making one thin-man like me vulnerable to physical infirmities, emotional infuriations, and mental perplexities.

 Now that I am about to face the toughest challenges in life, I am using this very moment for me to gratify Ozanam Study Grant Program (OSGP) for leading my way forward.
 I am about to start my journey in a much competent environment.
 I will be working in a place where there are more complicated options to choose and more delicate decisions to make.
 And since I survived college, I should not fail to overcome the forthcomings.
 It is a promise I should keep.

 After cleaning up my locker, I accidentally found a copy of my speech delivered to one of the gathering of OSGP Grantees.
 I almost forgot that I made a promise.